junxit/us-congress-bills-112/metadata.md

 - 2012-07-31 — Mr. Chaffetz moved to suspend the rules and pass the bill, as amended.
 - 2012-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 263 - 114 (Roll no. 538). (text: CR H5414)
 - 2012-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 263 - 114 (Roll no. 538).(text: CR H5414)
+- 2012-08-01 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.